-Systematic study of situations of resettlement, as opposed to the more settled communities that have constituted the traditional focus for anthropologists, may be traced to Elizabeth Colson's work in Zambia, which began the late 1950s.
-Her studies of resettlement associated with the Kariba dam were among the first to consider the social impacts of displacement for entire communities, and to theorize about the processes of rupture that massive resettlement schemes entailed (Colson 1971).
-As the numbers displaced by dam and infrastructure development schemes grew over the course of the 20th century, a large literature accumulated on the phenomenon of resettlement, or development-induced displacement (McDowell 1996; de Wet 2006).
-By and large these studies focus on one of three problems - the economic impacts of resettlement (Cernea 1999); the function of resettlement as a tool of state power (Scott 1998); or the dynamics of resistance to resettlement (Oliver-Smith 2010).
-Although it constituted the focus of Colson's classic work, less attention in recent writing on this topic has been given to the question of how these changes are experienced by people themselves.
+Equally important is the body of literature that informs the interpretation of data.
+In the case of the lower Omo, the social science literature on resettlement is particularly relevant.
+Systematic study of resettled communities, as opposed to the more settled communities that have constituted the traditional focus of anthropologists, may be traced to Elizabeth Colson's work in Zambia, which began the late 1950s.
+Her studies of resettlement associated with the Kariba dam were among the first to consider the social impacts of displacement for entire communities and to theorize about the processes of rupture that massive resettlement schemes entailed (Colson 1971).
+As the number of people displaced by dam and infrastructure development schemes grew over the course of the twentieth century, a large body of literature accumulated on the phenomenon of resettlement (McDowell 1996; de Wet 2006).
+"Development-induced displacement" is sometimes used as a synonym for resettlement, but the absence of any meaningful consultation prior to the implementation of most such schemes means that these situations may be more accurately described as "development-forced displacement."
+As Cernea has noted, "'induced' is not an appropriate term for a process that is determined by fiat, decided and planned out in advance" (cited by Oliver-Smith 2010:2).